Bucks vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Bucks vs. Heat: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Milwaukee Bucks are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Saturday, starting at 7:30 PM ET on ESPN, BSSUN, and BSWI.
-The series is tied 1-1.
-The matchup has a point total of 220.5.
+The Milwaukee Bucks are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Monday, starting at 7:30 PM ET on TNT, BSSUN, and BSWI.
+The Heat lead the series 2-1.
+The matchup's point total is set at 217.5.

 Bucks vs. Heat Odds & Info